harsh-seth/knowhere/_posts/notes/nlp/2024-03-13-llm-alignment.md

 ---
 layout: post
-title:  LLM Alignment & RLHF
+title:  LLM Alignment - RLHF & DPO
 categories: [NLP]
 tags: [notes]
 excerpt: RLHF is a powerful class of methods which can tweak an LLM's outputs to be more in line with desired preferences by generalizing from a subjective subset of human annotated samples.
+DPO is a recent technique which achieves more than what RLHF can, in a fraction of the resources.
 ---

 ### In a nutshell
+- Alignment requires making the preferred answer more likely and making all unwanted answers less likely.
+Finetuning only boosts the likelihood of the preferred response.

-- 3 Step process
+- 3 Step process for RHLF

 1. Instruction Tuning
   - Start with Base Pretrained LM
-  - Generate (instruction, input, output) dataset
+  - Create (instruction, input, output) dataset
   - Use instruction tuning to finetune the base LM to get a SFT LM

 2. Reward Modeling
   - Start with SFT LM
-  - Generate (x, y_1, y_2) and have humans label y_1, y_2 as "better" or "worse"
+  - Model generates (x, y_1, y_2) dataset and have experts label y_1, y_2 as "better" or "worse"
   - Use the Bradley-Terry loss function to finetune a copy of SFT LM to get a Reward Model

 3. RL w/ Policy Grading
   - Start with SFT LM and the Reward Model
-  - Use PPO to finetune a copy of SFT LM by maximising expected rewards (rewards determined by the Reward Model) to get a RLHF aligned model
+  - Use PPO to finetune a copy of SFT LM by maximising expected rewards (rewards determined by the Reward Model) to get a RLHF aligned model, which requires rollouts from the policy
   - Caveat: We don't want the aligned model to deviate too much from the base model (and forget useful things like instructions) so we use a KL Divergence to keep overall changes under check

+- 2 Step process for DPO

+1. Instruction Tuning
+  - Start with Base Pretrained LM
+  - Create (instruction, input, output) dataset
+  - Use instruction tuning to finetune the base LM to get a SFT LM

+2. Direct Preference Optimization
+  - Start with SFT LM
+  - Model generates (x, y_1, y_2) dataset and have experts label y_1, y_2 as "better" or "worse"
+  - Use the DPO loss function to finetune a copy of the SFT LM to get the DPO LM

 ### Key Ideas
 #### Alignment